 This section describes how to make a default image for the chosen target board.

-All operations should be performed as a general user.
-Mistakes made as a root user may damage the operating environment of the development machine.
+All operations should be performed as a non-privileged user.
+Any mistakes made while logged in as a root user may damage the operating environment of the development machine.

 3.1.
 Acquiring Source Code